Xdoxgg/CollageSite/README.md

 # CollageSite

-#how to fix keshing of pages
+# How to fix keshing of pages

 When you load page and styles is not changed just clear kesh of page (for chrome ctrl+shift+delete for linux)